What Are The Benefits?

 Placenta encapsulation is the process of preparing a mother’s placenta directly following birth.
 Consuming one's placenta has been shown to replenish your body of what was lost during childbirth, as well as restore your overall balance.
 After separating the placenta from from the umbilical cord, it is rinsed, drained of maternal and fetal blood, dehydrated, and powdered, to be placed into vegetarian, non-gelatin capsules for the mother to ingest.
 The Traditional Chinese Method first cooks the placenta with a mixture of lemon, jalapeño peppers, and ginger, while the Raw Dehydration Method leaves the placenta as is.
 Both procedures are then dehydrated and encapsulated.

-This form of placenta preparation is inspired by Traditional Chinese Medicine and follows the preparation of lightly steaming the placenta before dehydration.
-Lemon and ginger are added to the steaming pot to aid digestion, and promote warming for the mother.
-The placenta is then thinly sliced, dehydrated, and ground into a fine powder.
+This form of placenta preparation is inspired by Traditional Chinese Medicine and adds lemon and ginger to aid digestion, and promote warming for the mother.
+The placenta is cleansed, prepared thinly sliced, ginger and lemon are added, dehydrated, and ground into a fine powder.
 The powder is then placed into capsules.

-Umbilical Keepsakes Free with purchase of encapsulaiton.
+Umbilical Keepsakes Free with purchase of encapsulation.
 Available upon request.

 Each keepsake is a small piece of the umbilical cord dehydrated into either a spiral or heart shape.